 What is Pimping and Pandering in California?

-The first thing you need to understand when exploring pimping and pandering charges in California are the legal definitions of each term.
+The first thing you need to understand about these terms are the legal definitions and distinctions between each term.
 Under California law, a pimp is someone who collects all or some of a prostitute’s pay, whether or not that person helped the prostitute solicit clients.
 In other words, if you helped a prostitute set up a website to attract clients or if you take 10% of a prostitute’s earnings in exchange for letting her rent a room from your home, you have worked as a pimp, even if you never did anything remotely similar to what you’ve seen pimps on TV do.

-Pandering is a separate offense under California law, though pimping and pandering charges are often filed together, and occurs when someone helps make someone available as a prostitute by encouraging or persuading an individual to become (or remain) a prostitute.
+Pandering is a separate offense under California law, though these two charges are often filed together, and occurs when someone helps make someone available as a prostitute by encouraging or persuading an individual to become (or remain) a prostitute.
 This could involve forcing someone through threats or violence, drugging someone, lying to someone, or it could involve being honest and straight forward with someone about how you believe prostitution could improve their current situation.

 In legal terms, this sound complex, but essentially, a pimp is someone who collects all or some of a prostitute’s pay and pandering occurs when someone encourages or persuades someone to become or stay a prostitute.